So I know it is not just me. I mean it cannot simply be only me making that mistake so often.

 My excel displays the circular reference warning and loses it.

-When the machine gets confused we are bound to confuse our self with it , cause even something mechanical is confounded how dare we in flesh and blood.
+When the machine gets confused we are bound to confuse ourselves with it, cause even something mechanical is confounded how dare we in flesh and blood.

 So don’t panic in such a situation.
 It is not unbreakable.